-- Evergreen oak is suited to seaside gardens, because it can cope well with sea spray.
+- Evergreen oak is perfect for seaside gardens, because it can cope well with sea spray.

 - Follow the planting advice scrupulously and favor cool soil.

-Although evergreen oak growth is usually considered to be slow, it can be sped up if planted in the appropriate manner and watered often.
+Although evergreen oak growth is usually a slow grower, growth accelerates if planted in the appropriate manner and watered often.

-To speed its growth up, just cut off flowers in spring and acorns after that, so that all the sap and nutrients are directed towards your evergreen oak’s growth.
+To really speed up its growth, just cut off flowers in spring and acorns after that, so that all the sap and nutrients are directed towards your evergreen oak’s growth.

 Pruning and caring for evergreen oak

 This is a tree that requires virtually no care at all, when correctly settled in.